charleskoehl/parsimonious/docs/README.md

 <a name="Parsimonious.getPFObjectClassName"></a>

 ### Parsimonious.getPFObjectClassName(thing) ⇒ <code>string</code>
-Returns valid class-name when passed either a subclass of Parse.Object or any string.
+Returns valid class name when passed either a subclass of Parse.Object or any string.
 Removes the underscore if it is one of the special classes with a leading underscore.
 Returns undefined if anything else.